 Consuming alcohol is a common part of Australian life.
 It's often synonymous with social events and activities, like Christmas and post work drinks on a Friday.
 However, according to the Australian Institute of Health and Welfare, 1 in 6 people consume alcohol at unhealthy levels, which can often lead to alcohol addiction.

-As a dedicated alcohol and drug rehabilitation facility, Hader Clinic is dedicated to helping patients and their families understand alcohol addiction.
+As a dedicated alcohol and drug rehabilitation facility in Melbourne, Hader Clinic is dedicated to helping patients and their families understand alcohol addiction.
 We offer a range of programs, from 28-Day Detox & Withdrawal to Outpatient Relapse Prevention.

 As a type of drug, alcohol abuse is extremely common.
 35 per cent of drug treatment episodes between 2017 and 2018 were for alcohol — making it the most commonly treated drug in Australia.
 But, as with most drug dependencies, those who are affected often feel ashamed, guilty, or in denial.